 For Potential Clients

 The Intellectual Property Clinic provides free legal counseling and services on IP matters to individuals, start-ups, and small businesses having limited financial resources.
 Examples of the services provided by the IP Clinic are general IP counseling; patent searches and patentability advice; trademark searches and advice on choosing a strong trademark; preparing and filing patent, trademark, and copyright applications; counseling on patent and trademark infringement issues; and IP-related agreements and licensing.
 However, the IP Clinic limits its practice to transactional matters only and does not represent clients in litigation or other types of enforcement.
+Further, the IP Clinic limits its practice to Arizona residents only.

 These services are provided by students of the University of Arizona James E. Rogers College of Law, under the supervision of Clinic Executive Director Gavin Milczarek-Desai, Ph.D. and Supervising Attorney Antonio R. Durando.